-ality, not morality)
+(Mortality, not morality)

 An immortal character becomes mortal, usually via external means.

 Overlaps with Nigh-Invulnerability when the immortality is due to invulnerability and no longer having the latter means no longer having the former.
 Commonly done to Big Bads so that they can be killed.
 Sometimes such a way is sought by the immortals themselves.
 At other times the way is avoided at all costs.

-Sometimes results in (a usually rather gruesome scene of) No Immortal Inertia
+Sometimes results in (a usually rather gruesome scene of) No Immortal Inertia.

 - And Another Thing...: Wowbagger the Infinitly Prolonged wants to die, but can't because he's been made immortal against his will.
 At the end he become de-immortalized, so he will eventually die.
 Close Enough.

 - The plot of Harry Potter and the Deathly Hallows was Harry and company searching for and destroying the Horcruxes in order to remove Voldemort's immortality.